 How can I contribute to HARPS?

-The HARPS Technical Advisory Group (H-TAG) provide technical expertise and advice to the HARPS Stakeholder Working Group.
-The H-TAG is open to all industry members who have technical expertise and would like to volunteer to assist in the ongoing development of HARPS.
+The HARPS Technical Committee provide technical expertise and advice to the HARPS Stakeholder Working Group.
+The Technical Committee is open to all industry members who have technical expertise and would like to volunteer to assist in the ongoing development of HARPS.

 The group works independently throughout the year on a range of topics decided by the Stakeholder Working Group.

-The H-TAG Come together to share knowledge and discuss opinions and experiences.
+The Technical Committee together to share knowledge and discuss opinions and experiences.

 To register your interest email firstname.lastname@example.org .